 The programme is the second instalment of the Spring 2025 series of Grand Designs for Channel 4.

 Church Hill Barn is featured from 17.51 minutes into the programme.
-You can watch the television programme here.

-Kevin discussed Church Hill Barn with David.
+Kevin discussed there history of Church Hill Barn with David.

 Church Hill Barn was built as part of the model farm movement.
 The movement encouraged modern farming methods and the barn was built with the intention of undertaking multiple farming activities under a single roof, protected from the elements.